The breathtaking buildings we see today that reach for the clouds, truly demonstrate the unrelenting need we have to push our creations further.

-- There are loudspeakers on the tower that allow prayer calls to be emitted 7 kilometres away, and a 16-beam light that illuminates 10 kilometres and indicates prayer timings.
+- There are loudspeakers on the tower that allows prayer calls to be emitted 7 kilometers away, and a 16-beam light that illuminates 10 kilometers and indicates prayer timings.

 - It is also known as the Mecca Royal Hotel Clock Tower.